- explanation of a credit union

 Credit Union: Bank Accounts and Personal Loans

-If you do not have a bank account, you will not be able to borrow money through a personal loan.
+If you do not have a bank account, you will not be able to borrow money through a loan.
 Opening a bank account when you have had problems with money is often difficult.
 However, you can apply to open a current account with a credit union.
 This will give you all the benefits of a normal bank account.
 It will help to restore your creditworthiness.

 Credit Union current accounts do not specify minimum limits paid in each month.
 This kind of account has the same benefits as basic bank accounts offered by high street banks.
 There is no credit check and no overdraft facility on these basic current accounts.
 Once the account has been running for a while, you will have access to a loan through the credit union.